Below are the terms and conditions of Hood

 If the requested move-in date (on the summer housing application) is the

-College housing, he/she may stay on campus until that May 21 move-in date at no
+College housing, they may stay on campus until that May 20 move-in date at no

 additional cost, provided the resident moves along the timeline specified; if

-the resident chooses not to move along this timeline, he/she must vacate their
+the resident chooses not to move along this timeline, they vacate their

 current room by the published spring semester closing date and may not occupy